jmaasch/sanzo/cran-comments.md

 ## Resubmission.

 Original submission 7 January 2020.
-Feedback provided and incorporated 8 January 2020.
+CRAN feedback provided and incorporated 8 January 2020.

 > Please add the references you are mentioning to the description field of your DESCRIPTION file in the form